 Landmarks often become synonymous with a city.
 It is difficult to think of Paris without imaging the Eiffel Tower, New York without the Empire State Building – and of course the most iconic of the Landmarks of London, Big Ben.

-I have lived in London for 18 years and I still feel a bit of a thrill when I see Big Ben – I almost can’t believe I am really standing where I can see it after all of those years of seeing it on television in Australia.
+I have lived in London for 18 years and I still feel a bit of a thrill when I see Big Ben – I almost can’t believe I am standing where I can see it after all of those years of seeing it on television in Australia.

-To celebrate 18 years of living in wonderful London it seemed appropriate to put together a list of my personal 37 London landmarks.
+To celebrate 18 years of living in wonderful London it seemed appropriate to put together a list of my 37 famous London landmarks.
 These are my must sees that I recommend to friends who visit and now to you!

 37 Landmarks of London